 Here’s an example.

-I recently built a machine-learning tool at an energy company, inside one of these walled gardens.
-However, instead of using vendor-specific components, I kept the code generic.
+An energy company builds (or has built) a machine-learning tool inside one of these walled gardens.
+Instead of using vendor-specific components, the code is kept generic.
 This means that if the company decides to change Cloud providers, they can fairly easily transfer the code into the new provider’s environment.
 If you keep your code and tools generic, porting to a new provider is entirely possible—after all, the cloud is just someone else’s computer!

 2. Make sure you have solid data infrastructure